JoeFergus/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

   * Especially around Thursday and Friday when the average casual rider duration length is also at its highest.

 * Make aware to these casual riders the benefits of becoming a member.
 Such as cost saving by being on a subscription plan and accessibility and convenience for getting to their common routes of work, school, or other daily activities.
-  * Especially focus on those who are spending usually using more consistent and might be spending more.
+  * Mainly focus on those who are spending usually using more consistent and might be spending more.
   * I would recommend targeted social media on these specific riders if possible using the rider’s ID.

 * Focus marketing around high density areas with the most casual riders.
 Preferably education institutions, businesses, malls, gyms, bike trails, concerts and other common gathering places that bike-share riders use.